IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 ```

 To check if the Cassandra node is up, perform a **nodetool status:**
+> You may not be able to run this command for some time if the Pod hasn't created the container yet or the Cassandra instance hasn't finished setting up.

 ```bash
 $ kubectl exec -ti cassandra-xxxxx -- nodetool status